 The Bloomberg American Cities Climate Challenge is an initiative to reduce emissions in 25 of America’s largest cities.
-The Climate Challenge provides support and expertise to help participating cities realize their aggressive carbon reduction goals in core policy areas, including transportation.

-NACTO Climate Challenge Accelerators Fact Sheet (pdf)
+NACTO Climate Challenge Fact Sheet >>